 - Clear the area.
 Never store items in the area surrounding your furnace, as this is a fire hazard.
 Keep the 6-foot area around your furnace clear if it’s installed in an open area, like your garage or basement.
 If you have a smaller utility closet, never store items near the furnace.
 Keep all combustible materials in another location.

 - Schedule repairs right away.
 If there are issues you know of that were not corrected last heating season, don’t put off repairs.
 Problems with different HVAC system components place the system under stress and force it to draw excess energy.
 This not only burdens the equipment, it raises your energy bills.
-Call KS Services to schedule an inspection and heating repair service.
+Call KS Services to schedule an inspection and heating repair service in Birmingham.

 Why Heating Maintenance Is Important

 The minute you turn on your heating and air unit, you expect it to work flawlessly and keep even temperatures throughout your home.
 However, ignored HVAC equipment increases the risk of unexpected breakdowns, poor health and higher energy bills.

 Save yourself time and money and schedule maintenance for the fall.
 Waiting until your furnace or heat pump is broken leaves you vulnerable to the cold weather outside.
 Plus, it will cost more to get your unit up and running quickly.
 This makes your job more difficult as you work through how to winterize your southern home.

 Our heating and air professionals know what to look for during routine maintenance calls and how to winterize your southern home when it comes to HVAC equipment.
 We will catch early signs of wear and tear, and repair or replace worn or broken components.

 Preventing malfunctions and breakdowns keeps your heating and air system healthy and lengthens its lifespan.
 You won’t have to deal with replacing your equipment around the holidays, which means less stress financially when you are planning family gatherings and buying gifts.